dIJKLMstra/trial-task/README.md

 Chromedriver version 2.46 supports `Chrome v71-73`

-As for code running, if your operating system is windows, run
+As for code running, Command example is like

-> python mcfCrawler.python win

-for mac, run

-> python mcfCrawler.python mac

-for linux(default), run

-> python mcfCrawler.python linux

-Furthermore, user can set page range you want to crawl in command.
-Command example is like

 > python mcfCrawler.python your_OS start_page end_page

+if your operating system is windows, your_OS is `win`.

+For mac, your_OS is `mac`.
+For linux, your_OS is `linux`

+Furthermore, user should set page range(must be numbers) you want to crawl in command.

 For example, you can run command like